Sikorsky CH-53K King Stallion: H-53 background

 The Sikorsky CH-53 Sea Stallion came out of the US Marine Corps' (USMC) "Heavy Helicopter Experimental" (HH(X)) competition begun in 1962.
 Sikorsky's S-65 was selected over Boeing Vertol's modified CH-47 Chinook version.
 The prototype YCH-53A first flew on 14 October 1964.
 It was designated CH-53A Sea Stallion, delivery of production helicopters began in 1966.
 The CH-53A was equipped with two T64-GE-6 turboshaft engines and had a maximum gross weight of 46,000 lb.

 Variants of the original CH-53A Sea Stallion include the RH-53A/D, HH-53B/C, CH-53D, CH-53G, and MH-53H /J/M. The RH-53A and RH-53D were used by the United States Navy for minesweeping.
 The CH-53D had a more powerful version of the General Electric T64 engine, used in all H-53 variants, and external fuel tanks.
 The US Air Force's HH-53B/C Super Jolly Green Giant were for special operations and combat rescue.
 The Air Force's MH-53H/J/M Pave Low were the final twin-engined H-53s, and had extensive avionics upgrades for all-weather operation.

 In October 1967, the USMC issued a requirement for a helicopter with a lifting capacity 1.8 times that of the CH-53D, that could fit on amphibious assault ships.
 Before this, Sikorsky had been working on an enhancement to the CH-53D, under the company designation "S-80", featuring a third turboshaft engine and a more powerful rotor system.
 Sikorsky proposed the S-80 design to the Marines in 1968.
 The Marines considered this a good, quick solution, and funded development of a testbed helicopter.
 Changes on the CH-53E also included a stronger transmission and a fuselage stretched 6 ft 2 in.
 The main rotor blades' material was changed to a titanium-fiberglass composite.
 A new automatic flight-control system was added.
-The vertical tail was also enlarged, with the tail rotor tilted upwards slightly to provide some lift in hover.
+The vertical tail was enlarged, with the tail rotor tilted upwards slightly to provide some lift in hover.

 The initial YCH-53E first flew in 1974.
 Following successful testing, the initial production contract was awarded in 1978, and service introduction followed in February 1981.
 The US Navy acquired the CH-53E in small numbers for shipboard resupply.
 The Marines and Navy acquired a total of 177.
-For the airborne mine countermeasures role, the Navy obtained a CH-53E variant, designated MH-53E Sea Dragon, with enlarged sponsons and fuel tanks for greater fuel storage, in the 1980s.
-The Navy obtained 46 Sea Dragons.
+For the airborne mine countermeasures role, the US Navy obtained a CH-53E variant, designated MH-53E Sea Dragon, with enlarged sponsons and fuel tanks for greater fuel storage, in the 1980s.
+The US Navy obtained 46 Sea Dragons.